-Free cortisol measurement in urine is performed as a screening test for Cushing's syndrome.
+Free cortisol measurement in urine is a screening test for Cushing's syndrome.

 More Information

 The diagnosis of Cushing syndrome (CS) requires evidence of cortisol hypersecretion.
-While serum cortisol levels fluctuate unpredictably and are strongly dependent on concurrent cortisol-binding globulin (CBG) levels, a 24-hour urine specimen integrates the cortisol production for an entire day and is not affected by CBG.
+While serum cortisol levels fluctuate unpredictably and strongly depend on concurrent cortisol-binding globulin (CBG) levels, a 24-hour urine specimen integrates the cortisol production for an entire day and is unaffected by CBG.
 Urinary cortisol reflects the portion of serum-free cortisol filtered by the kidney and correlates well with the cortisol secretion rate.

 The most common causes of Cushing syndrome are pituitary adenoma (65% to 70%), adrenal tumor (15% to 20%), and ectopic Cushing (10% to 15%).

-Measurement of free cortisol in urine is not useful in the evaluation of adrenal insufficiency because results overlap with normal ranges.
+Measurement of free cortisol in urine does not help evaluate adrenal insufficiency because results overlap with normal ranges.
 Increased excretion may be found with the pseudo-Cushing syndrome, trauma, infection, pregnancy, and oral contraceptives.